 - the size of the Board is conducive to effective discussion and decision-making.

-The Board held 20 Board meetings during the year.
-The number of meetings of the Company's Board of Directors and of each Board Committee held during the year ended 30 June 2016, and the number of meetings attended by each Director, is disclosed in the Directors' Report on page 14.
-During the 2015-16 financial year three Board meetings were held at the Company's USA office in Irvine, California, including a tour of the Billabong, RVCA and Element head offices.
+The Board held 14 Board meetings during the year.
+The number of meetings of the Company’s Board of Directors and of each Board Committee held during the year ended 30 June 2017, and the number of meetings attended by each Director, is disclosed in the Directors’ Report on page 14.
+During the 2016-17 financial year three Board meetings were held at the Company’s USA office in Irvine, California.

 Ian Pollard (Chair)